Let’s talk about getting the shopping done!

 If you know others in your area who are also trying to get online shopping delivery slots team up and keep checking and sharing with each other when you spot slots (this is the strategy that has worked for me!)

 How has the reality been of getting your shopping?
 Perhaps you have found solutions or that things are starting to get easier.
 Or maybe it has been difficult and this is getting more worrying and causing you additional anxiety.
-Sharing your experiences in the comments below may help other carers and will help us at Mobilise to understand the challenges better.
+Sharing your experiences in our facebook community may help other unpaid carers and will help us at Mobilise to understand the challenges better.